-This is why, given its popularity, we decided to test the viability of Venmo as a rent payment and rent collection method to see if it truly stacks up against what Baselane has to offer as a financial platform truly built for the landlord-tenant relationship.
+This is why, given its popularity, we decided to test the viability of Venmo as a rental payment and rent collection method to see if it truly stacks up against what Baselane has to offer as a financial platform truly built for the landlord-tenant relationship.

 Venmo vs. Baselane: Overview

 However, according to The Statista Global Consumer Survey, nearly 30% of Americans used Venmo from May 2019 to May 2020.
 With the ability to pay contractors with it, it’s now incredibly easy to use Venmo to pay rent.

-Once this is done, Venmo works similarly to Paypal.
-You can transfer money from your bank account into your digital wallet and money you send to your Venmo contacts will first be drawn from this digital wallet balance before being drawn from a debit card, credit card, or your bank account directly.
+Once this is done, Venmo works similarly to collecting rent with Paypal.
+You can transfer money from your bank’s checking or savings accounts into your digital wallet.
+The money you send to your Venmo contacts will be drawn from this digital wallet balance (called a “Venmo Balance”) before being drawn from other payment options like a debit card, credit card, or your bank account directly.

 Within the app, money appears in your Venmo wallet instantly.
 It will then take one to three business days to transfer the money from the digital wallet into a bank account.
-If this is too slow for you, you can make an instant transfer (which takes about 30 minutes) but you’ll pay a 1% fee.
+If this is too slow for you, you can make an instant transfer (which takes about 30 minutes), but you’ll pay a 1% processing fee.

 Plus, Baselane allows landlords to get real-time notifications, track payment history and outstanding rent, with reminders and late fees sent to the tenant automatically.
 Additionally, landlords can quickly create and edit invoices.

-4. Baselane vs. Venmo: Features
+Baselane vs. Venmo: Features

 - Quick and easy sign-up process, plus it’s free!

-- Payments for rent, security deposits, and fees are deposited directly in a landlord’s bank account in 2 business days
+- Payments for rent, security deposits, and fees are deposited directly in a landlord’s bank account in 2 business days.

-- Tenants have the option of making one-time payments or setting up auto-pay for recurring payments debited from their bank account.
+- Tenants have the option of making one-time payments or setting up auto-pay for recurring rent payments debited from their bank account.

-- Tenants can pay rent their way using their debit card, credit card, or direct from their bank account
+- Tenants can pay rent their way using their debit card, credit card, or direct from their bank account.

-- Tenants can manage and pay rent from any device, desktop, mobile or tablet.
+- Tenants can manage and pay rent from any device, desktop, mobile, or tablet.

-- Automated reminders and payment confirmations are sent to tenants
+- Automated reminders and payment confirmations are sent to tenants.

-- Landlords can receive real-time notifications
+- Landlords can receive real-time notifications.

-- Payments are secure with 256 bit, SSL, bank-level encryption
+- Payments are secure with 256-bit SSL bank-level encryption.

-- Easy sign-up process
+- Easy sign-up process.

-- Deposit paychecks directly into your Venmo wallet up to two days earlier than payday
+- Deposit paychecks directly into your Venmo wallet up to two days earlier than payday.

-- Transfer money from your Venmo wallet to your bank account in 1 to 3 business days
+- Transfer money from your Venmo wallet to your bank account in 1 to 3 business days.

-- Transfer money from your Venmo wallet to your bank account instantly (for a 1% fee)
+- Transfer money from your Venmo wallet to your bank account instantly (for a 1% fee).

-- Request money and initiate the transfer as long as you indicate what the payment is for
+- Request money and initiate the transfer as long as you indicate what the payment is for.

-- Send money instantly between Venmo wallets for free
+- Send money instantly between Venmo wallets for free.

 Collecting Rent: Venmo vs. Baselane

-Saad Dar has been a landlord for five years owning five properties between New York and Philadelphia, with a total of eight doors/units.
+Saad Dar has been a landlord for five years, owning five properties between New York and Philadelphia, with a total of eight doors/units.
 He’s been using Venmo to collect rent from his tenants off and on for that entire five-year span and joined Baselane because of the frustration he felt using Venmo to collect rent.

-6. Collecting Rent with Venmo
+Collecting Rent Online with Venmo

 From the day you download it from the app store, Saad says signing up for Venmo and adding other Venmo accounts is extremely easy.

 “If the tenant is in the same room with me and we’re signing the lease, I can set up Venmo with them right there.
-All I have to do is scan their I.D. or scan the QR code in their Venmo app and right then and there I have that person in my Venmo contacts,” says Saad.
+All I have to do is scan their I.D. or scan the QR code in their Venmo app, and right then and there, I have that person in my Venmo contacts,” says Saad.

-Unfortunately it doesn’t get any easier from there.
+Unfortunately, it doesn’t get any easier from there.

-“Sure, it’s easy to use and set up for everybody, but the tenant has to send the money to my Venmo wallet and if I forget to transfer the money from my Venmo wallet to my bank account, it will never happen,” says Saad.
+“Sure, it’s easy to use and set up for everybody, but the tenant has to send the money to my Venmo wallet, and if I forget to transfer the money from my Venmo wallet to my bank account, it will never happen,” says Saad.

-“I have to manually go in and transfer it from my Venmo wallet to my bank account and it takes another two to three days to get it in my account for free.
+“I have to manually go in and transfer it from my Venmo wallet to my bank account, and it takes another two to three days to get it in my account for free.
 Otherwise, on top of waiting, I’m paying a one percent transaction fee, which is pretty annoying.”

 Plus, with Venmo, if you send the money to the wrong person, it’s impossible to get it back, unless you send the money to a dead account or the person forgets to accept the transaction.

 “Even when tenants send me their rent on Venmo, I have to manually go back and see when they sent it.
-If it’s late, I have to retroactively go back and charge her a fee by initiating another transaction,” says Saad.
+If it’s late, I have to retroactively go back and charge a fee by initiating another transaction,” says Saad.

 In addition, Venmo is starting to crack down on payments that look like business transactions.

-This may include a refund to the buyer if the seller doesn’t send the item or the seller may be able to keep the full amount.
+This may include a refund to the buyer if the seller doesn’t send the item, or the seller may be able to keep the full amount.
 If the buyer claims they didn’t get the item, the seller can prove it arrived to the buyer.

-7. Rent Collection with Baselane
+Online Rent Collection with Baselane

-“The good thing about Baselane is you can set up autopay where money is taken from the tenant via debit, credit card, or bank account and always paid to the landlord on a certain date, so the tenant never has to come in again and vice versa,” says Saad.
+“The good thing about Baselane is you can set up autopay where money is taken from the tenant via debit, credit card, or bank account and always paid to the landlord on a certain date, so the tenant never has to come in again, and vice versa,” says Saad.

 “Venmo is very easy to set up, but all these features don’t exist because it’s not designed for rent collection,” says Saad.

 Key Takeaways: Baselane vs. Venmo

-- Baselane has an autopay feature for setting up monthly recurring rent payments and Venmo doesn’t.
+- Baselane has an autopay feature for setting up monthly recurring rent payments, and Venmo doesn’t.

 - Baselane can automatically notify tenants when their rent is about to be due and when it’s overdue.
 Venmo can’t send these notifications.